toyotha/toyota-na/README.md

 ```
 python -m toyota_na.app authorize <authorization_code>
 ```
-## Examples
+## Samples
-Example responses from API calls are stored in `examples` folder.
+Sample responses from API calls are stored in `samples` folder.
 The data is from Toyota app's "Demo Mode"